7 Mobile Apps You Should Be Using For Your Back Pain

 Walking has been found to very helpful for us.

 In a 2013 review of over 100 scientific studies into which activities were safe and beneficial for people with chronic lower back pain, it was found that walking (along with swimming and cycling) was the best for improving fitness levels and controlling pain.

-This benefit occured when people were walking regularly and to a moderate intensity.
+This benefit occured when people were

 So no need to spend hours per day trudging through the park in the cold or giving yourself blisters.

 Just a daily 30 minute walk at a pace that is comfortable for you can work wonders on your back pain.

 This is where the Accupedo app can help us to stay on track and motivated until walking doesn't just become second nature, it becomes